mochi-hpc/mofka/docs/usage/topics.rst

 Mofka will take advantage of multithreading to parallelize and pipeline the execution of the validator, partition selector, and serializer over many events.
 These objects can be customized and parameterized.
-For instance, a validator that checks the content of a JSON Metadata could be provided with a list of fields it expects to find in the Metadata of each event.
+For instance, a validator that checks the content of a JSON metadata could be provided with a list of fields it expects to find in the metadata of each event.

 .. topic:: A motivating example

    Hereafter, we will create a topic accepting events that represent collisions in a particle accelerator.
-We will require that the Metadata part of such events have an *energy* value, represented by an unsigned integer (just so we can show what optimizations could be done with Mofka's modularity).
+We will require that the metadata part of such events have an *energy* value, represented by an unsigned integer (just so we can show what optimizations could be done with Mofka's modularity).
 Furthermore, let's say that the detector is calibrated to output energies from 0 to 99.
 We can create a validator that